pimatic/pimatic-sysinfo/README.md

   temperature with the underlying `wmic` tool.
 If you're running on Linux, please report an issue with the Linux distribution, version and hardware used.

+* I would like to display the uptime in a human readable format

+  You can set the `displayFormat xAttributeOption` for attribute `uptime`to the value `uptime`.

 ### Credits